Cochlear™ Baha® Start for kids

 The Baha Softband and SoundArc are lightweight and easy to wear with a secure and comfortable fit.
-They are available in several sizes and different colours, so your child can choose the one that suits them the best.
+They are available in several sizes and different colours, so children can choose the one that suits them the best.

 Benefits for your child

-Early access to sound is proven to make a difference in helping children learn, engage and fully experience the richness of their environment.3 Baha Start may be the solution your child needs to access sound as early as possible.
-It’s designed to deliver sound to help your child to develop on par with their hearing peers.3,4
+Early access to sound is proven to make a difference in helping children learn, engage and fully experience the richness of their environment.3 Baha Start may be the solution a child needs to access sound as early as possible.
+It’s designed to deliver sound to help children to develop on par with their hearing peers.3,4